 - Know your state’s liability requirements.

-It’s important to know your state’s requirements.
+It’s important to know your state minimum car insurance requirements.
 The older your car, typically the more cost effective it is to purchase a minimal coverage policy.
-Be sure you have adequate liability car insurance requirements and go from there.
+Be sure you have adequate liability insurance requirements and go from there.

 - Be aware of the car’s features.